terminusdb/terminuscms-docs/reference-guides/document-ui-templates/documents-ui-template.md

 # TerminusDB Documents UI Template
 A Software Development Kit (SDK) to build a UI from @terminusdb/terminusdb-documents-ui and the @terminusdb/terminusdb-react-table.

-You have the option to use our base components like the Frames Viewer and TDBReactTable.
 This template has components to assemble a dashboard quickly.
+You also have the option to use our base components like the FramesViewer and TDBReactTable.

 ## Installation
 Install the dependencies from npm